-2. Next stop, your ticket sales process.
+2. Next stop, your registration process.

-Building your ticketing form can be fun.
+Building your registration form can be fun.
 Not to mention, it’s your opportunity to make it shine and personable.
 Is your event a conference for business professionals?
 Then go with a clean and corporate look.
 Or are you hosting a fun halloween bash?
 Then spook up your form with colors, fonts and images!
 Whatever your awesome event is, tailor it to the style and theme and branding of your event.

 3. Time to consider the more technical details of your form.

 Is there too much text?
 Or possibly too many clicks or opportunities for distraction?
 Try having a form that is quick and easy to complete.
 Our motto is, “The fewer clicks the better”.
 People go through a gut check whenever signing up for something online.
-They will contemplate the legitimacy, efficiency, organization, and even consistent branding on your ticket sales page.They will not only look at how cool, fast and easy the process is, but they’ll be concerned about where their funds are going.
-Chances are, if they are confident going through the pretty and organized ticketing form, they’ll be even more confident that the event itself is going to be just as awesome!
+They will contemplate the legitimacy, efficiency, organization, and even consistent branding on your registration page.They will not only look at how cool, fast and easy the process is, but they’ll be concerned about where their funds are going.
+Chances are, if they are confident going through the pretty and organized registration form, they’ll be even more confident that the event itself is going to be just as awesome!

 This is huuuuuuge!
 Perform some tests to confirm your form is flowing and functioning exactly as you wish.
 It’s best to know your sign up process before your attendees experience it.
 You can even send the link to a colleague and have them test it as well.
 Then, as you complete your form, ask yourself, did you get to hung up at any point?
 Was anything distracting?
 Will my demographic find it as easy as I did?
 Doing this will help solidify your attendees’ first impression with you.